85rhrl/PP2/README.md

     ![Header](docs/images/01-header.png)

 - __Selection Area__
-    - To start playing "Rock, Paper, Scissors!" the user must chose either Rock, Paper or Scissors, this can be done by clicking either of the options which are presented as images of the Rock, Paper or Scissors hand gestures respectively.
+    - To start playing "Rock, Paper, Scissors!" the user must chose either Rock, Paper or Scissors, this can be done by clicking/tapping either of the options which are presented as images of the Rock, Paper or Scissors hand gestures respectively.
     - Under every option there is a text describing the hand gesture for those who haven't played the game.

     ![Selection Area](docs/images/02-choices.png)